 Lately it’s dawned on Dede & me that some people don’t really get what we’re talking about when we refer to our "blog."
 What is a blog and where’d that funky word come from anyway?

 Well, according to the Wikipedia definition, a blog, short for “weblog,” is a website which contains periodic, usually reverse chronologically-ordered posts on a common webpage.
 In other words, a blog is a like a journal.
-The content & purposes of blogs varies greatly—from links & commentary about other web sites; to news about a company, person, or idea; to diaries; photos; poetry; mini-essays; project updates; or whatever!
+The content & purposes of blogs varies greatly—from links & commentary about other web sites; to news about a company, person, or idea; to diaries; photos; poetry; mini-essays; personal statement help; project updates; or whatever!

 Blogging has, in some cases, recently evolved into a legitimate & quite powerful form of citizen journalism with a considerable degree of influence.
 This seems especially true with political commentary blogs like Matt Drudge’s The Drudge Retort or Joshua Micah Marshall’s Talking Points Memo.
 These more serious-minded bloggers challenge the traditional institution of journalism with their finger-on-the-pulse insights & lightning-quick postings and, as a result of this, there’s been lots of debate raging on Who Is a Journalist?